mayuroks/schedulord/README.md

 # schedulord (Scheduler as a Service.)
 **DISCLAIMER:** This is **just an implementation of a concept** not a product ready package.

-Scheduler as a service over REST API.
+Scheduler as a service over REST API.I have written a [blog post](http://mayurrokade.com/blog/scheduler-as-a-service/) which explains the idea behind scheduler as a service.

 Basic workflow implemented here is as below
 - write a job in python file
 - send it to server
 - scheduler takes care of the REST